-Retailers typically put milk, eggs, and other essentials towards the back of the store.
-That's to get people to walk through the entire store to get those must-have items, right?
+Retailers typically put milk, eggs, and other essentials toward the back of the store.
+That’s to get people to walk through the entire store to get those must-have items, right?

 Well, not exactly.
 Milk needs to stay cold (duh), and the freezers and refrigerators are typically in the back.
 They could build the refrigerators in the front, but they don’t.

 Why?
 NPR’s Planet Money interviewed a few experts to find out, but their results weren’t exactly conclusive.

 “I tell the retailers to put the milk in the front of the store for the convenience of the customers, and the retailers, typically, ignore my advice and put the milk in the back of the store where they’ve been putting it for 70 to 80 years,” retail consultant Burt Flickinger told the show.